 Here is example of how Buddy TV aids in the content selection process.

-dating for handicappede CONTENT DELIVERY
+strange dating sites CONTENT DELIVERY

 Scheduled network broadcasts are now portable, on-demand and multi-screen experiences.
 Recent research reveals that nearly 9 of every 10 mobile web users (that is anyone with a smartphone, laptop or tablet) surf online while watching television.
 In other words, TV viewers divide their attention between the two screens in front of them.
 In response, a number of TV viewing enhancements (known as second screen experiences) have been developed to engage the TV viewer through convergence of traditional, digital and social media.